 We have a stock compensation plan, the Meritage Homes Corporation 2018 Stock Incentive Plan (the "2018 Plan"), that was approved by our Board of Directors and our stockholders and adopted in May 2018.
 In May 2023, the Board of Directors and stockholders approved an amendment to the 2018 Plan to increase the number of shares available for issuance by 1,600,000.
 The 2018 Plan is administered by our Board of Directors and allows for the grant of stock appreciation rights, restricted stock awards, restricted stock units, performance share awards and performance-based awards in addition to non-qualified and incentive stock options.
 All available shares from expired, terminated, or forfeited awards that remained under prior plans were merged into and became available for grant under the 2018 Plan.
 The 2018 Plan authorizes awards to officers, key employees, non-employee directors and consultants.
-The 2018 Plan authorizes 14,800,000 shares of stock to be awarded, of which1,883,235 shares remain available for grant at March 31, 2025.
-We believe that such awards provide a means of long-term compensation to attract and retain qualified employees and better align the interests of our employees with those of our stockholders.
-Non-vested stock awards are usually granted with a five-year ratable vesting period for employees, a three-year cliff vesting for both restricted stock units and performance-based awards granted to executive officers and either a three-year cliff vesting or one-year vesting for non-employee directors, dependent on their start date.
+The 2018 Plan authorizes 14,800,000 shares of stock to be awarded, of which1,991,543 shares remain available for grant at June 30, 2025.
+We believe that such awards are usually granted with a five-year ratable vesting period for employees, a three-year cliff vesting for both restricted stock units and performance-based awards granted to executive officers and either a three-year cliff vesting or one-year vesting for non-employee directors, dependent on their appointment date.

 Compensation cost related to time-based restricted stock awards is measured as of the closing price on the date of grant and is expensed, less forfeitures, on a straight-line basis over the vesting period of the award.
 Compensation cost related to performance-based restricted stock unit awards is also measured as of the closing price on the date of grant but is expensed in accordance with ASC 718-10-25-20, Compensation - Stock Compensation ("ASC 718"), which requires an assessment of probability of attainment of the performance target(s).
 As our performance targets are dependent on performance over a specified measurement period, once we determine that a performance target outcome is probable, the cumulative expense is recorded immediately with the remaining expense recorded on a straight-line basis through the end of the award vesting period.
 A portion of the performance-based restricted stock unit awards granted to our executive officers contain market conditions as defined by ASC 718.
-ASC 718 requires that compensation expense for stock awards with market conditions be expensed based on a derived grant date fair value and expensed over the service period.
-We engage a third party to perform a valuation analysis on the awards containing market conditions and our associated expense with those awards is based on the derived fair value from that analysis and is expensed straight-line over the service period of the awards.
+ASC 718 requires that compensation expense for stock awards with market conditions be expensed on a derived grant value and expensed over the service period.
+We engage a third party to perform a valuation analysis on the awards.
 Below is a summary of stock-based compensation expense and stock award activity (dollars in thousands):

-Three Months E nded l March 31, 2025 2024 Stock-based compensation expense \$ 6,325 \$ 6,114 Non-vested shares granted 320,213 281,330 Performance-based non-vested shares granted 82,907 75,396 Performance-based shares issued in excess of target shares granted (1) 20,556 31,956 Restricted stock awards vested (includes performance-based awards) 493,050 480,836
+Three Months Ended June 30, Six Months Ended June 30, une 30, 2025 2024 2025 2024 Stock-based compensation expense \$ 3,597 \$ 4,718 \$ 9,922 \$ 10,832 Non-vested shares granted - 320,213 281,330 Performance-based non-vested shares granted 82,907 75,396 Performance-based shares issued in excess of target shares granted (1) 20,556 31,956 Restricted stock awards vested (includes performance-based awards) 16,400 493,050 497,236

-(1) Performance-based shares that vested and were issued as a result of performance achievement exceeding the originally established targeted number of shares related to respective performance metrics.
+(1) Performance-based shares that vested and were issued as a result of performance achievement exceeding the originally established targeted number of shares related to respective performance metrics related to the prior fiscal year performance period.